strimzi/topic-encryption/README.md

 The goal of this project is to provide proxy-based, topic-level encryption-at-rest for [Apache Kafka®](https://kafka.apache.org/).

+### Documentation
 To learn more about the background and architecture of topic encryption, see our [overview document](doc/README.md).

+The [getting started guide](doc/getting-started.md) explains how to compile and run the encrypting proxy for testing and evaluation.

+### Project structure
-Consists of two nested projects:
+The project consists of two nested projects:
-- `encmod`,  The topic encryption module
+- [encmod](encmod/),  the topic encryption module
-- `vertx-proxy`, An experimental Kafka proxy programmed with vert.x.
-This proxy currently serves to provide a runtime context for development and testing of the encryption module.
-The ultimate implementation of the proxy is subject to change.
+- [vertx-proxy](vertx-proxy/), an experimental Kafka proxy for developing and testing the encryption module.